Configure Command Overview

 Using the configure Command

-You can use the configure command to not only enter the CLI configuration mode but also to gather other information, such as other users currently in configuration mode.
+You can use the configure command not only to enter the CLI configuration mode but also to gather other information, such as whether other users are currently in configuration mode.

 Up to 32 users can be in configuration mode simultaneously, and they all can make changes to the configuration at the same time.
 When you commit changes to the configuration, you may be committing a combination of changes you and other users have made.
-For this reason, you will want to keep track on who if anyone is in configuration mode with you.
+For this reason, you will want to keep track of who is in configuration mode with you.

 To see other users currently logged onto the same device in configuration mode: